-The high cost of current boat traffic monitoring systems has prevented widespread adoption of the technology.
-Without these monitoring systems, ecological damage from unrestricted boat activity and encroachment on marine protected areas goes undetected.
+The high cost of current boat detection systems has prevented widespread adoption of the technology.
+Without boat detection technology, ecological damage from unrestricted boat activity and encroachment on marine protected areas goes undetected.

 "Protected areas in the ocean, unlike a forest patch, are far more difficult to manage and face increasing challenges, especially as they expand to enforce boundaries and policies with no observable boundaries and or protective barriers to the sea" (Conservation X Labs Open Challenge, Hackaday Prize 2020).

-A low cost, reliable product that agencies and individuals can use to monitor boat activity in marine and freshwater environments.
-Users then analyze the collected data to either develop new protection strategies or understand how boat activity levels trend with other changes in an aquatic ecosystem.
+A low-cost, easy-to-manufacture device that agencies and individuals can use to detect boat traffic in aquatic environments.
+Users can then analyze the collected traffic data to either develop new protection strategies or understand how boat traffic levels trend with other changes in an aquatic environment.

 Hackaday Prize 2020 Judging Criteria

 ii.
 Design.
-The bill of materials and FMEA will be shared in the "Files" section of this project.
+The open-source release of all design documents will encourage users to make modifications as needed and share design improvements with the community.
 Significant design efforts and milestones are documented in the "Project Logs".
 A user manual will provide instruction on operating procedure, safety hazards, maintenance, and troubleshooting.

 iii.
 Production.
 The BoatDetect design uses common off-the-shelf components and widely accessible manufacturing techniques to ensure others can easily construct the device.
 An assembly manual will guide users step-by-step through the assembly process.